Eagles-DevOps/MiniTwit/report/monitoring.md

 We log every error that happens during any database request.
 These are written through *zap*.
 The setup is such that the individual error logs are collected by logtail.
 Logtail then sends it to a Loki database that handles aggregation of the logs.
 The logs are visible through the Grafana Dashboard *Error Logs*.

+It is important to note that we, due to time constraints, did not migrate our logs when moving to Kubernetes.
+The old logs are still hosted on a droplet